Skip to main content

 What do landowners get?

-Participating landowners receive regulatory assurances.
+If interested, participating landowners can receive regulatory assurances.
 In other words, if a rusty patched bumble bee is injured or killed, or its habitat degraded significantly, and the injury, death, or degraded habitat is the result of activities carried out in accordance with BMPs and NRCS conservation practice standards, the landowner is protected from liability for that “take."
 Further, if any pollinator species covered by this agreement are listed in the future as Federally threatened or endangered, participating landowners will receive the same liability protection for the newly listed species.

 To become a participating producer, contact your local NRCS Field Office.